-The safety and well-being of your daughter is our primary concern, and leave parameters are constantly being reviewed, in conjunction with parents, to ensure that we strike a healthy balance between allowing the girls the same freedoms they would enjoy at home whilst ensuring their safety is maintained while they are living away from home.
+The safety and well-being of your daughter are our primary concern, and leave parameters are constantly being reviewed, in conjunction with parents, to ensure that we strike a healthy balance between allowing the girls the same freedoms they would enjoy at home whilst ensuring that their safety is maintained while they are living away from home.

 There are plenty of activities, both after school and at weekends, to keep the girls occupied.

-There are spontaneous activities in-house, including walks to the beach, kick-to-kick competitions, bake-offs in our Boarders Activity Room, hair-braiding on the floors and much, much more.
+There are spontaneous activities in-house, including walks to the beach, kick-to-kick competitions, bake-offs in our boarders activity room, hair-braiding on the floors and much, much more.

-Our 40-acre campus is also a great escape for the girls, where they can play tennis, swim in the pool, utilise the gymnasium or just relax under a tree.
+Our 40 acre campus is also a great escape for the girls, where they can play tennis, swim in the pool, utilise the gymnasium or just relax under a tree.

 There are also many planned weekend activities.
-Boarders' Weekend Recreation Schedule